 Paid family leave is time taken to bond with a newborn, care for a close relative with a serious health condition, or assist when a family member is deployed in the military.
 If you employ more than one person, you must get a paid family leave policy.
 Full-time employees (working regularly at least 20 hours per week) are eligible after 26 consecutive weeks of employment.
 Part-time employees are eligible after 175 days, which need not be consecutive.

 Paid Family Leave is paid at 67% of average weekly wage, up to a cap of the current Statewide Average Weekly Wage (SAWW).
 The weekly PFL benefit is capped at $1,068.36 for 2022.

 State Disability Insurance

-If you have one or more employees employed at least 30 days in a calendar year, you must provide temporary disability insurance.
+If you employ one or more employees at least 30 days in a calendar year, you must provide temporary disability insurance.
 You can do this through private policy or the state insurance fund.

 Did you know?

 Unlike for some payroll expenses (i.e., FUTA), New York allows employers to share the cost of disability insurance with employees.
-If you’d prefer your business not to shoulder the cost alone, you can deduct ½ of 1% of an employee’s wage up to a maximum of $60 per week.
+If you’d prefer your business not shoulder the cost alone, you can deduct half a percent of an employee’s wage up to a maximum of $60 per week.
 Just process payroll deductions from their paychecks each period, so you’ll have the money when it’s time to pay the bill.